Animal Welfare Act

 What does this mean for those responsible for animals?

 In short it means they must take positive steps to ensure they care for their animals properly and in particular must provide for the five welfare needs, which are:

 - need to be able to exhibit normal behaviour patterns

 - need to be housed with, or apart, from other animals

 - need to be protected from pain, suffering, injury and disease.

-Find out what your pet needs in all about animals.
+Find out what your pet needs in our advice and welfare pages.